Two dichotomies for model-checking in multi-layer structures: Dichotomy results

-\begin{thm} Let $\mathcal{C}_1$ be the class of star forests and $\mathcal{C}_2$ the class of 1-regular graphs.
-Then \emb~is W[1]-hard even if the host graph is restricted to $\mathcal{C} = \layer(\mathcal{C}_1,\mathcal{C}_2)$. \end{thm} We give a reduction from the following problem, shown to be W[1]-complete in \cite{fellows09}.
+\begin{lma} Let $\mathcal{C}_1$ be the class of star forests and $\mathcal{C}_2$ the class of graphs with maximum degree one.
+Then \emb~is W[1]-hard even if the host graph is restricted to $\mathcal{C} = \layer(\mathcal{C}_1,\mathcal{C}_2)$. \end{lma} \begin{proof} We give a reduction from the following problem, shown to be W[1]-hard in \cite{downey1995fixed}.

 \begin{framed}